 The freedom we seek - the full expression of our light - lies hidden within the layers of our story and in the parts of ourselves we unknowingly repress.

-It is my deepest hope that through this work, I can honor my sister and the life we endured - not only by carrying her light forward, but by helping others uncover their own.
+It is my deepest hope that through this work, I can honor my sister and the life that we endured - not only by carrying her light forward, but by helping others uncover their own.

 Ashley Noor